-Then go to your profile by clicking the person icon at the top right of your screen.
+Then go to your profile by clicking the “Account” menu at top right of your screen, and selecting “Profile”.

 Click “MTurk integration” on the left hand side of the screen (or scroll down to the bottom) and enter your IAM user’s access and secret keys.

 Click “Save changes” on the left hand side of the screen and you’re all set up to use FindingFive integrated with MTurk!

 Once you’ve programmed your experiment and are ready to create a session to be launched on MTurk, head to your study’s “Session” tab, and you’ll be walked through our MTurk session wizard.
 (You might also want to check out our blog post on best practices when launching a study on MTurk.)

 You see two icons pop up: the FindingFive logo and the Amazon logo.
 To launch your study on Mechanical Turk, click the “a” icon.
 This will bring up a pull-down menu with three options: Sandbox, Production, and Link Only:

 - The Production option is what you should select if you’re 100% ready for collecting data from Turkers.
 In other words, Production allows you to start collecting data from actual participants over the Internet through Amazon’s Mechanical Turk marketplace.

 - Before putting your study into Production, we first recommend trying it out in the MTurk Sandbox.
 The Sandbox is a simulated environment where you can test all aspects of your study and experience it in the same way your participants will.